Street food$chinatownDaily 09:30-22:30

 Tip: The lamb souvlaki pita with fries inside is the order.
 Bigger sit-down menu in the back room if you want salad too.

 The Halal Guys cart at 53rd and 6th has served halal chicken and rice in Midtown New York City since 1990.
-The yellow rice, the white sauce and the red chilli set the cart template.
+At W 53rd Street and 6th Avenue New York.

 Try: Chicken and rice with white sauce